Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/AhmetcanDemirel/013_Why Now Is the Worst Time to Launch a Match-3.md

+---
+title: "Why Now Is the Worst Time to Launch a Match-3"
+---

 # Why Now Is the Worst Time to Launch a Match-3

 For any team eyeing a sizable market, Match-3 has always been an incredibly tempting target.
 Puzzle games remain one of the biggest and most consistent genres on mobile, and within that space, Match-3 stands out as a true titan.
 Generating over 60% of puzzle IAP revenue and pulling in more than $5 billion last year, Match-3 has long held the promise of massive returns.
 It’s the kind of stat that makes even the most disciplined team think, “If we could just carve out 1% of this market…” That thinking has led so many teams into the grinder…